jaywcjlove/tsbb/packages/tsbb/README.md

 Options:[build|watch]

+  --bail                     Exit the compile as soon as the compile fails(default: true).
   --use-babel                Use Babel.(works in babel) --source-maps              Enables the generation of sourcemap files.(works in babel) --env-name                 The current active environment used during configuration loading.(works in babel)